rohkode/CTReactNative-RK/README.md

 When the user logs in with the same `identity` again after reinstalling the app:

 * The SDK automatically re-associates the device with that identity.
-* Inbox messages for that user are retrieved from CleverTap's backend when `initializeInbox()` is called.
+* The app makes a REST API call to CleverTap to fetch inbox messages for that identity.
 * No backend or server-to-server API integration is needed — this logic is purely SDK-driven.

 ---